 Though opened in the latter half of the last century, Á l’Étoile d’Or is a Paris institution due in part to the generous and one of a kind owner, Denise Acabo.
-An intimate shop with old wood cabinets and glass vitrines which hold a selection of the best pralines, caramels (Henri le roux), and jellies, many wrapped in gorgeous, printed papers, but it is her refined selection of chocolate bars that steals the show.
+An intimate shop with old wood cabinets and glass display cases which hold a selection of the best pralines, caramels (Henri le roux), and jellies, many wrapped in gorgeous, printed papers.
+But it is her refined selection of chocolate bars that steals the show.

-Focusing on makers who promote the bean to bar philosophy, Á l’Étoile d’Or is one of the only places in Paris to find the exclusive, Lyon based Bernachon chocolate bars.
-Her friendly and helpful approach makes it feel as though you’ve stepped back in time and she will guide you through the shop offering suggestions and often a free sample or two to help with any decisions.
-The shop recently re-opened in 2015 after a gas explosion in the building’s basement destroyed most of the shop and inventory.
+Specializing in selling makers who promote the “bean to bar” philosophy, Á l’Étoile d’Or is one of the only places in Paris to find the exclusive, Lyon based Bernachon chocolate bars.
+Her friendly and helpful approach makes it feel as if you’ve stepped back in time.
+She will guide you through the shop offering suggestions and often a free sample or two to help with any decision.
+The shop recently re-opened in 2015 after a gas explosion in the building’s basement which destroyed most of the shop and inventory.
 No website.

 - 30 rue Pierre Fontaine, 75009

-The shop and website offers information about each chocolatier, to give an insider’s look into their work.
-In addition to the ongoing selection, Gantois features seasonal specialties, including hot chocolate in the winter and ice cream in the summer, and she offers special workshops, tastings and events throughout the year. http://www.chocolatsmococha.com/
+The shop and website offer information about each chocolate maker, to give you an insider’s look into their work.
+In addition to the ongoing selection, Gantois features seasonal specialties, including hot chocolate in the winter and ice cream in the summer.
+She also offers special workshops, tastings and events throughout the year. http://www.chocolatsmococha.com/

 - 89 rue Mouffetard, 75005

-And if you love tasty treats, you must try our Luxury Chocolate Tour! yummy!
+And if you love tasty treats, you must try our Ultimate Chocolate Family Tour! yummy!